 SERP Tracking Tools (Search Engine Rank Tracking Tools)

 - SERPfox: This is another keyword tracking and management tool that helps you track and manage the keywords you are tracking.
-The tool allows you to add and group keywords by clients and it automatically tracks the SERP fluctuations on all major search engines like Google, Bing etc.
+The tool allows you to add and group keywords by clients and it automatically tracks the SERP fluctuations on all major search engines like Google, Bing, etc.

-- SerpBook: Another reputed tool that allows you to track your success on the SEO campaigns.
+- SerpBook: Another reputed tool that allows you to track your success on SEO campaigns.
 This tool also allows you to track, manage and prepare white-label PDF reports that could be automated and emailed to the clients you are managing.

 - SERP Scan: Another Rank tracking tool that allows you to track keywords and their respective rankings on the same dashboard.
-The tool allows multiple user accounts, alerts, reporting and local keyword rank tracking as well.
+The tool allows multiple user accounts, alerts, reporting, and local keyword rank tracking as well.

 Bots and Crawlers

 - Screaming Frog SEO Crawler: The Frog tool is hands down the best SEO crawler ever as of today!
 This awesome crawler tool does everything and more you would expect from an SEO crawler tool.
-The tool is frequently updated and maintain high standards in terms of quality.
-The tool is available in almost all OS variants like Windows, OS X and even Ubuntu.
+The tool is frequently updated and maintains high standards in terms of quality.
+The tool is available in almost all OS variants like Windows, OS X, and even Ubuntu.
 This is a free tool but if you are crawling websites with more than 500 URLs, it is highly recommended to purchase a premium license reasonably priced at 99 pounds per year.

-- BeamUsUp SEO Crawler: With the Frog tool mentioned above, you need not to look any further, however, if you want to perform multivariate testing on multiple tools, you could use this second tool we recommend – the BeamUsUp Free SEO crawler is also available for free download.
+- BeamUsUp SEO Crawler: With the Frog tool mentioned above, you need not look any further, however, if you want to perform multivariate testing on multiple tools, you could use this second tool we recommend – the BeamUsUp Free SEO crawler is also available for free download.